 Only an audience of infants suspends its disbelief, and is transported out of its own world, and tries to play a part in the show.

-Too little civilization, and art won’t germinate, too much, and it goes to seed.
+Too little civilization, and art won’t germinate.
+Too much, and it goes to seed.
 Art is at length killed by the same conditions that give it nourishment.
-Emerson forewarned that our race would die of sophistication, and, as the Goncourts said, it needs a periodic jolt of barbarism to revive it.
-But now that the earth is smothered with global kitsch, where will the scythians come from, to reinvigorate it with their untamed sap and sinew?
+Emerson forewarned that our race would die of sophistication.
+And, as the Goncourts said, it needs a periodic jolt of barbarism to bring it back to life.
+But now that global kitsch smothers the earth, where will the scythians come from, to reinvigorate it with their untamed sap and sinew?
 There are no barbarians left, but only avid consumers.
 ‘If mankind does not perish through passion,’ Nietzsche says, ‘it will perish through debility.’

 Neglect and obscurity, though they mar the artists, make the art, which blooms in the shade, where they would wilt and wither.
 They work, as Proust said, in the abyss of the primeval fears of silence, solitude and the dark.